michellely825/michellely825/README.md

 ## Hi there, I'm Michelle! 👋

 First-generation college graduate with a non-traditional background in healthcare and higher education.
-Specifically interested in backend development and building meaningful software that solve real world problems especially in data-driven applications.
-Welcome to my GitHub!
+Specifically interested in backend development and building meaningful software that solves real world problems particularly in data-driven applications.

+Explore my projects here on GitHub!

 ### Tech-Stack